 The fourth-generation superplasticizer: amphoteric polycarboxylic acid superplasticizer branched with polyamide-polyethylene glycol.

 The second generation is currently the most used.
-Although the third and fourth-generation superplasticizers have excellent overall performance, they have not been used on a large scale due to cost and other issues.
+Although the third and fourth-generation concrete superplasticizers have excellent overall performance, they have not been used on a large scale due to cost and other issues.